 This pest may appear even in nursery and in main field during any stage of the crop.
 Adult moths are seen resting on the leaf tip during early hours of the day or egg masses are seen on the stem and leaf.
-The pest has a patchy distribution resulting in a patch of deadhearts/ whiteears depending on the stage of the crop.
+The pest has a patchy distribution resulting in a patch of dead hearts/ white ears depending on the stage of the crop.
 Installing pheromone traps for monitoring the pest is effective way of tracking the pest.
 Install 8 traps/ha with 5 mg lure such that trap remains above crop canopy.
 The trap catches are monitored at weekly interval to know the pest buildup.
 When trap catches exceed 30-35 moths/trap/week, go for suggested measures.
 Change the lure after 25 days as it loses its effectiveness.
+If the stem borer incidence is high, mass trapping can also be done by the installation of 20 traps / ha.